xieweiAlex/English_Learning/words/2021/words-Oct.md

+Elk rut at Great smoky Mountains National Park.

+These luxuriantly packaged mooncakes are selling well both in supermarkets and hotels around the country.
+an imperturbable tranquillity. -
+he felt a **yearning** for the mountains
+There's so much saccharine in this, it's giving me cancer.
+They live in the posh part of town.
+Worn rugs increase the danger of tripping.
+I was offended by his discourteous reply.
+He wiped a tear from his sightless eyes.
+gunship
+He was winded and shaken.
+I hope I'm not being too long-winded.
+He arranged a parley with us.
+**oaf**

+On Tuesday the outcome of the six-month inquiry could be **watered down** further.
+In his latest work, he has changed **tack** and **delved into** the life of a neglected American journalist.
+Another “zero covid” **holdout**.
+Ofcom says 45m Britons were targeted by scammers this summer, including **mendacious** text messages and landline calls. -

+He was so **cocksure** that she would call him first.
+Who wouldn't want a job with a food salary and **commodious** living quarters? -
+The ordinary feelings which make life **amiable** and **indolent**, were unknown to him. -

+He was given only a wooden **pallet** with a blanket. -
+Stories about the shortages **plaguing** American firms can be found throughout the Federal Reserve’s “**Beige Book**”, a survey of economic conditions across the country that is published eight times a year.
+A protester yelled “nice suit you f*cking shill”, and the **taunt** was met with cheer by his companion.

+People today are no **dimmer** than their Iron Age forebears.
+job openings **outstrip** available workers.
+This gives confidence to the **strikers**.
+When unemployment was low and wages were growing fast at the beginning of 2020, The Economist’s presidential election model **reckoned** that Donald Trump was likely to be re-elected. -
+And over at the Atlanta Fed, the **wonks** who put together the real-time GDP estimate **reckon** that the economy is slowing at an **alarming** pace.
+If the economic **trends turn**, that loss would become a **wipeout**. -

+## Week 3

 My boss **told me off** for being late for work.
 **Can I pick your brain** for a second?
 He refused to **rule out** the possibility of a tax increase.
 When the cycles align, the **tectonic plates** of history shift, and the lives of all people change in big ways. -
 I saw that America was experiencing very large gaps in people’s economic conditions, which were **obscured** by looking only at economic averages